-- Surveying other comparable communities provides useful background information in setting fees: - 1.
-They reflect the market for these fees and can assess where the City compares. - If prudently analyzed, they can serve as a benchmark for how cost-effectively the City provides its services. - However, fee surveys should never be the sole or primary criteria in setting City fees as there are many factors that affect how and why other communities have set their fees at their levels.
+- Surveying other comparable communities provides useful information about the market for the fees being assessed. - If prudently analyzed, they can serve as a benchmark for how cost-effectively the City provides its services. - However, fee surveys should never be the sole or primary criteria in setting City fees as there are many factors that affect how and why other communities have set their fees at their levels.
 For example: - 1.
 What level of cost recovery is their fee intended to achieve compared with our cost recovery objectives? - 2.
 What costs have been considered in computing the fees? - 3.
 When was the last time that their fees were comprehensively evaluated? - 4.
 What level of service do they provide compared with our service or performance standards? - 5.
 Is their rate structure significantly different than ours and what is it intended to achieve?